bahadirsensoz/Pazarama-iOS-Bootcamp/README.md

 </h1>

 ## Description
-<p>This application is the final project of the Pazarama iOS Bootcamp, developed as a team effort, and it involves listing and detailing Pokémon using data obtained from Pokeapi.com.</p>
+<p>This application is the final project of the Pazarama iOS Bootcamp, developed as a person, and it involves listing and detailing Movies using data obtained from OMDbAPI.com.</p>

 ## Technologies and Libraries
 - Protocol Oriented Programming